-Despite this, many do so in order to bring their tenement into a much better and saleable condition.
-You won’t be able to take any legal actions against sellers who have decided to cut costs (or effort) from thoroughly cleaning the property before selling it.
+However, many do so to bring their tenement into a much better and saleable condition.
+You won’t be able to take any legal action against sellers who have decided to cut costs (or effort) by thoroughly cleaning the property before selling it.

-In case you end up in a situation in which the seller refuses to remove their items from the property, you will have to arrange and pay for the service.
+If you end up in a situation where the seller refuses to remove their items from the property, you will have to arrange and pay for the service.
 The seller will, therefore, be obliged to cover the costs.
-If they refuse to do so, the buyer is in their right to take a legal action against the seller.
+If they refuse to do so, the buyer is in their right to take legal action against the seller.

 Move out cleaning prices start from about £90 for studio flats and reach a price of about £250 for houses with 3 bedrooms.

-However, it is a very risky move from a seller’s point of view and most solicitors would advise their client (the buyer) not to take this action.
+However, it’s a very risky move from a seller’s point of view to let the buyer enter the property before closing the deal.
+Most solicitors would advise their client (the buyer) not to take this action.

 Mind that if you give keys to a buyer before closing the deal, it’s a good idea to make them responsible to leave the keys to the real estate agent at the end of the day.
 Granting unlimited access may cause additional complications before the deal is fully complete.

-Depends if the property will be rented or you will be buying a new home.
+Depends if the property will be rented or if you will buy a new home.
 A huge factor is the size of the house move as well.
 If moving into a rented property, expect it to happen at least 1 month faster than buying a home.
 Consider spending a decent amount of time when moving into an empty house on the following things: